-The repayment of principal falls due on the expiry date noted above, however an extension or refinance of each facility is likely to be required.
-The Manager of the Wholesale Portfolio will seek to arrange an extension or refinance prior to the end of each facility's term.
+In addition to the interest rate, there is a non utilisation fee of 1.0% calculated on undrawn loan amounts.
+The repayment of any principal outstanding falls due on the expiry date noted above.
+It is the Manager's intention (as manager of the Wholesale Portfolio) to seek to arrange an extension or refinance prior to the end of the facility's term, but no steps in this regard have been taken.

-In order to maintain the loan facilities, certain financial covenants must be met.
+In order to maintain the loan facility, certain financial covenants must be met.
 The financial covenants for the loans, and their ratios are as follows:

-Financial Covenant As at 21 May 2021 Loan to value ratio is not to exceed 50% of the value of the secured land Gearing ratio of 20.64% Interest cover ratio (EBITA to interest costs) is to exceed 2 times) Interest cover ratio was 7.36 times
+Financial Covenant Covenant position as at 16 June 2022 Loan to value ratio is not to exceed 50% of the value of the secured land Gearing ratio of 0 Interest cover ratio (EBITDA to interest costs) is to exceed 2 times) n/a (no amount drawn)